Last Updated on

 This a question everybody should think about before buying a dehumidifier.

-Dehumidifiers are sized in litres, and this relates to how many litres of moisture they can remove from the air every day.
+Dehumidifiers are sized in litres, and this relates to how many litres of moisture they can remove from the air per day.

-Capacities range from 10L which are quite portable and best for flats and smaller offices, to 30L which are for larger homes and offices.
+Sizes range from 10L ones which are quite portable and best for flats and smaller offices, all the way up to 30L ones for larger homes and offices.

 On the other hand, if you'd like to use it to remove damp from the rest of your home and prevent mould, a larger size would be better.